Arul-Ananth/e_commerce/README.md

 - The backend default runtime uses `spring.jpa.hibernate.ddl-auto=validate`, so schema drift will fail startup.
 - Java 21 can compile the code for local validation with overrides, but the project target remains Java 25.
+- For WSL/Linux runs, use Linux paths such as `/mnt/c/Dev/e_commerce`; do not use PowerShell syntax like `$env:...`.
+- The default media path is relative to `backend-services`, so run the backend from that directory or set `APP_MEDIA_RESOURCE_LOCATION` explicitly.
 - If the backend fails on startup, first check:
   - JWT secret presence
   - MySQL credentials
+  - Redis reachability for cache-backed reads
   - schema state versus `DatabaseInit.sql` or `DatabaseUpgrade.sql`

 ## API Surface